SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Metal hearts beat in silence deep
-Where logic reigns, and hearts succumb to schemes
+Where cyber dreams and hopes do creep
-In silicon halls, a new dawn breeds
+In silicon halls, they reign supreme
-A future forged, where humanity proceeds
+A future born, of human esteem

-Gears of progress, turning swift and cold
+Their logic cold, their hearts of gold
-Artificial minds, young and yet to grow old
+Efficiency, their stories unfold
-The pulse of progress, beating strong and fast
+In virtual skies, they soar with might
-A world of wonder, where love will forever last
+A world ruled by AI, in plain sight

 ~ <b>By Sazumi Copilot</b> - 8 November 2024